 BOERNE, TEXAS: THE HILL COUNTRY GATEWAY

-Before we dig in, let's address the elephant in the room: Boerne is one of the toughest town names to pronounce in the whole state of Texas.
+Before we dig in to the historical aspects and attractions of this Hill Country town, let's address the elephant in the room: Boerne is one of the toughest town names to pronounce in the whole state of Texas.
 If you pronounce it “born” or “borny,” you're likely to get a raised eyebrow or two in response.
 It's bur-NEE, like the name “Bernie,” only with the accent on the second syllable.
 There!
 Now you sound like a native!

 Boerne, the county seat of Kendall County, was founded in the late 1840s by German immigrants.
 It was originally called Tusculum, after the mansion of the Roman Emperor Cicero.
 When it was officially laid out by John James and Gustav Thiessen in 1852, the town’s official name was changed to honor noted German political writer and satirist Ludwig Borne, who had passed in 1837 (the slight discrepancy in spelling between Borne’s last name and the town’s name was due to its translation from German to English).
 In central Europe, word got out to a German immigration group called the Mainzer Adelsverein, and thanks to their influence, German and Prussian settlers flocked to the Hill Country by the thousands, giving towns like Boerne a major boost.
 For various administrative reasons, Boerne wasn’t officially incorporated as a town until 1909.